Eugene John Gerber: Early life

-Eugene Gerber was born in Kingman, Kansas, to Cornelius and Lena (née Tiesmeyer) Gerber.
+Eugene Gerber was born on April 30, 1931, in Kingman, Kansas, to Cornelius and Lena (née Tiesmeyer) Gerber.
 The fourth of seven children, he had two brothers, Jerome and Larry, and four sisters, Kathleen, Helen, Leola, and Joan.
 At his baptism on May 1, 1931, the officiating priest predicted to Gerber's father, "Some day this boy will become a priest!"

 Gerber was raised on a farm in Waterloo, Kansas, and entered Immaculate Conception Seminary in Conception, Missouri, in 1945.
-Two years later, he transferred to Kingman High School, where he was known as a Frank Sinatra look-alike and graduated in 1949.
+Two years later, he transferred to Kingman High School, where he was known as a Frank Sinatra look-alike, and graduated in 1949.

 Gerber studied accounting at Wichita State University before returning to Immaculate Conception Seminary.
 In May 1955, he graduated from St. Thomas Aquinas Seminary in Denver, Colorado.
-He obtained a Bachelor of Philosophy degree (1955), a Master of Religious Education degree (1958), and a Bachelor of Sacred Theology degree through the seminary's affiliation with the Catholic University of America.
+He obtained a Bachelor of Arts degree in philosophy (1955), a Master of Religious Education degree (1958), and a Bachelor of Sacred Theology degree through the seminary's affiliation with the Catholic University of America in Washington, D.C.
 Gerber became a subdeacon and later a deacon in 1958.

 Priesthood

-Gerber was ordained to the priesthood for the Diocese of Wichita by Bishop Mark Carroll on May 19, 1959.
+Gerber was ordained to the priesthood at St. Patrick's Church in Kingman for the Diocese of Wichita by Bishop Mark Carroll on May 19, 1959.
 After his ordination, Gerber served as an associate pastor at St. Anne and Church of the Parishes in Wichita.
 In 1962, he became an instructor at Notre Dame High School in Wichita, teaching algebra and religion, and working as a guidance counselor.
 He also served as moderator of the Catholic Youth Organization.

 In May 1963, Gerber was named assistant chancellor for the diocese and associate pastor of Holy Savior Parish.
-He also earned a Bachelor of Education degree from Wichita State University in June 1963.
-In addition to his role as assistant chancellor, Gerber became secretary to Bishop Leo Bryne and associate pastor of St. Thomas Aquinas Parish in August 1964.
+He also earned a Bachelor of Education degree from Wichita State University in Wichita in June 1963.
+In addition to his role as assistant chancellor, Gerber became secretary to Bishop Leo Bryne and associate pastor of St. Thomas Aquinas Parish in 1964.
 He was appointed vice chancellor of the diocese (1965), business manager of the diocesan newspaper (1967), and associate pastor at St. Mary Cathedral (1968).

-In 1969, Gerber was appointed to the governing board of the Holy Family Center for the mentally disabled.
+In 1969, Gerber was appointed to the governing board of the Holy Family Center for the developmentally disabled.
 He became diocesan director of the Cursillo movement in 1970, and chancellor in 1973.
 Continuing as chancellor, Gerber served as pastor of Blessed Sacrament Parish in Wichita from 1973 to 1975.

-In October 1975, Gerber was sent to Rome to undertake his postgraduate studies in theology and Scripture.
-He received a Licentiate of Sacred Theology summa cum laude from the Angelicum.
+In October 1975, Gerber was sent to Rome to undertake his postgraduate studies in theology and scripture.
+He received a Licentiate of Sacred Theology summa cum laude from the Pontifical University of Saint Thomas Aquinas.
 Upon his return to the Kansas in February 1976, Gerber resumed his work as chancellor and was appointed chaplain to the Sisters of St. Joseph and vicar for religious.